“Transportation management system” means different things to different people.

 With decades of experience in managing transportation across countless industries, we work with the Transportation Insight team to design transportation management solutions that include not only the development of TMS but also deploy the right supplemental tools to maximize its value.

 We help our customers determine the best strategies for their business and then help make sure they are reflected in the transportation execution strategy.
 You might have a great strategy in place already, but without the right visibility, how do you know what percentage of that you are achieving and how can you continue to optimize?

 Our platform is designed to help companies develop the right distribution strategy, the optimal execution of that strategy and continuous improvement of that strategy over time.
 With that understanding and ongoing awareness of the transportation environment, you have the power to achieve a nimble and scalable logistics management solution.

 That is the kind of system that evolves as your business changes.
 Today, that might mean a TMS helps you execute daily shipments, but tomorrow you may need to take control of inbound freight and third-party vendors.

-Do not forget when you partner with someone who can help you scale growth and achieve positive change, you allow that company to bear the cost and expense to maintain market relevance.
+Do not forget, when you partner with someone who can help you scale growth and achieve positive change, you allow that company to bear the cost and expense to maintain market relevance.
 That’s important considering the speed at which technology advances.
-We bear the cost and expense to help you stay on the bleeding edge without hemorrhaging your profit into technology pursuits.
+We bear the cost and expense to keep you on the bleeding edge without hemorrhaging your profit into technology pursuits.

 Most importantly, at Transportation Insight, that is also a system that is fueled by expertise.
 Yes, we are able to bring the power of the TMS and the hybrid-digital system of components to your business.
-But, pairing that technology with the generations of multi-modal transportation experience possessed by our colleagues truly positions you with the intellectual capital and hands-on experience required to architect solutions that achieve competitive advantage.
+We also pair that technology with the generations of multi-modal transportation experience possessed by our colleagues.
+This truly positions you with the intellectual capital and hands-on experience required to architect solutions that achieve competitive advantage.